 How Much Stress Did I Experience?

 A lot of stress.
-Waking up Sasha to get ready for school, organising pack lunches, checking my watch constantly because I do not want to be late for work.
-Answering the telephone at work, some of the clients were losing patience with me and almost being a bit rude.
+I woke up Sasha to get ready for school, organise pack lunches, and check my watch constantly because I do not want to be late for work.
+Answering the telephone at work, some clients were losing patience with me and almost being a bit rude.
 It made me feel very sad.

 What Made Me Smile?

-Making progress with the telephone calls and having a chat with my colleagues at the tea break and Seeing my daughter’s happy face when I picked her up from school after work.
+I made progress with the telephone calls, chatted with my colleagues at the tea break, and Saw my daughter’s happy face when I picked her up from school after work.

 Did I Do Something That Was Out My Comfort Zone?

-Waking up super early to get my daughter to school, making packed lunches which, by the way, I need some healthy inspiration, and I stayed calm when I was being criticized at work.
+Waking up super early to get my daughter to school, making packed lunches which, by the way, I need some healthy inspiration, and I stayed calm when I was being criticised at work.